-banking •Commercial services, including the provision of trade finance and other credit facilities to various entities.
+- •Commercial banking services, including the provision of trade finance and other credit facilities to various entities.
 TAIC has also carried out trade financing activities with other banks including the Arab Trade Financing Program aimed at inter-Arab trade or between Arab countries and non-Arab trading partners.
-Total trade financing commitments for 1996 reached US\$207 million of which US\$56 million were for the private sector.

-•Investment banking services, including project finance, portfolio management, investment in securities and various treasury operations such as accepting or placing deposits and trading in foreign exchange and money market instruments.

-•Islamic banking services provide Islamic modes of financing in accordance with Islamic Shariah laws.
+Total trade financing transactions by the TAIC for 1997 reached US\$156 million for 91 projects. - •Investment banking services, including project finance, portfolio management, investment in securities and various treasury operations such as accepting or placing deposits and trading in foreign exchange and money market instruments. - •Islamic banking services provide Islamic modes of financing in accordance with Islamic Shariah laws.